Top 10 Questions to Ask Criminal Defense Attorney

 founder

-Edward "Ned" Randolph Turnbull
+E.R.
+"Ned" Turnbull

 E.R.
-"Ned" Turnbull, the Managing Partner of Turnbull Legal Group, a Former State District Court Judge, and a Chief Prosecutor, brings extensive experience and leadership to our law firm.
-He's recognized for his legal expertise, community service, and commitment to justice.
+"Ned" Turnbull, the Managing Partner of Turnbull Legal Group, a former State District Court Judge and Chief Prosecutor, brings extensive experience and leadership to our law firm.
+He's recognized for his legal knowledge and skills, community service, and commitment to justice.

 View Bio